Posture: A Chiropractic Perspective Interview with Dr. Mike & Dr. Shapiro

-DM: Home care.
+Dr. Mike: Home care.
 Patients need to do their home exercises every day.
 These exercises are different for every person because every person has a different spinal structure.
 We give patients specialized equipment to take home to ensure they maintain proper spinal alignment after they leave the office.

 Anything else about posture, health or spinal correction?

 Dr. Mike: Many people don’t realize the symptoms they have can be traced back to the spine and nervous system.
 When someone’s posture and spine are corrected into its proper alignment, then the body starts to function properly.
 People’s symptoms start to go away naturally because the cause of their problems is structural.
 When we improve the spinal structure, we’re not treating symptoms; we’re improving the nervous system.
 An improved nervous system is a real game changer in people’s overall health and wellness.

 Improve Your Life